hiejulia/academic-education/master-computer-science-harvard/Readme.md

 #### Popular Electives
     AM 221 Advanced Optimization : is doing
-    AM 227 Computational Methods in the Physical Sciences AM 231 Decision Theory : is doing
+    AM 227 Computational Methods in the Physical Sciences : is doing AM 231 Decision Theory : is doing
     CS 165 Data Systems : DONE
     CS 171 Visualization : is doing